History of Palestine: Second Intifada and later

-After few years of on-and-off negotiations, the Palestinians began an uprising against Israel.
+After a few years of on-and-off negotiations, the Palestinians began an uprising against Israel.
 This was known as the Al-Aqsa Intifada.
 The events were highlighted in world media by Palestinian suicide bombings in Israel that killed many civilians, and by Israeli Security Forces full-fledged invasions into civilian areas along with some targeted killings of Palestinian militant leaders and organizers.
 Israel began building a complex security barrier to block suicide bombers crossing into Israel from the West Bank in 2002.

 Also in 2002, the Road map for peace calling for the resolution of the Israeli–Palestinian conflict was proposed by a "quartet": the United States, European Union, Russia, and United Nations.
-U.S. President George W. Bush in a speech on 24 June 2002, called for an independent Palestinian state living side by side with Israel in peace.
+U.S. president George W. Bush in a speech on 24 June 2002, called for an independent Palestinian state living side by side with Israel in peace.
 Bush was the first U.S. president to explicitly call for such a Palestinian state.

 Following Israel's unilateral disengagement plan of 2004, it withdrew all settlers and most of the military presence from the Gaza strip, but maintained control of the air space and coast.
 Israel also dismantled four settlements in northern West Bank in September 2005.